 • This works if the device is specially designed for the spacecraft, and it directly connects to the processor.
 But many devices don't qualify.
-How can we address the output challenge?

 • Second possibility: if a device is connected over a network bus, then we can send three messages, and the device can vote.